 Tree species in northern hardwood ecosystems face numerous regeneration stressors such as invasive species, insects and diseases, herbivory, poor management, and climate change.
 As these ecosystems mature, species composition becomes an important part of vegetation management because hardwood species are used widely and variously as commercial products and as sources of wildlife food and habitat (Kochenderfer et al. 2001).
 For different species have their unique values and uses, it is imperative to maintain species diversity to sustain the production of desired benefits from these ecosystems (Miller and Kochenderfer 1998).

-American beech, Fagus grandifolia, is commonly found in the eastern deciduous and temperate forests of North America and considered a dominant species in northern hardwood ecosystems due to its great shade tolerance and moderately long lifespan.
+American beech, Fagus grandifolia, is common in the eastern deciduous forests of North America and considered a dominant species in northern hardwood ecosystems due to its great shade tolerance and moderately long lifespan.
 It reproduces from both seed and root sprouts, but mostly from the latter, and thus small American beech stems are often observed near larger beech trees (Kochenderfer et al. 2004, Tubbs and Houston 1990).
 Beech root sprouts were found to be more prevalent in the northern and western regions of North America where climates are severe (Held 1983).

 Studies showed that dense understories of shade-tolerant beech interfered with reproduction and development of less shade-tolerant species such as sugar maple, acer saccharum (Horsely and Bjorkbom 1983, Horsley 1991).
 [Sugar maple is relatively shade-tolerant compared to others.
 I may have a section about sugar maple.
 Also I feel like my writing is biased against maple and that I should be more neutral since I want to find out what actually happens to both beach and maple] Beech bark disease and root injuries during logging and by natural causes such as deer herbivory promote new suckers that increase the density of understory beech in a stand.
 As beech thickets produce layers of shade, the forest floor conditions become less suitable for the small seedlings of other shade-intolerant species from developing (Nyland et al. 2004, Horsley et al. 2003).